 Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

-What is Latex Density and How Does it Affect a Mattress?
+What Is Latex Density and How Does It Affect a Mattress?

 One type that is rising in popularity is the latex mattress.
-These beds can be pricier than other types, but their benefits, durability, and comfort level can make them worth the investment.
+These beds can be pricier than other types, but their benefits, durability, and comfort can make them worth the investment.

 While latex mattresses are a great option, they are not all the same.

-What is Latex Density?
+What Is Latex Density?

-textContent:Latex has become a favored material when it comes to helping enhance durability and performance in mattresses.
+Latex has become a favored material when it comes to helping enhance durability and performance in mattresses.
 The density of latex rubber in a bed directly influences the bed’s cost, performance, and durability.

 You can find the latex density in a mattress by calculating the pounds per cubic foot, also known as PCF.
 Depending on this PCF number, the bed will fall into one of three categories: low-density, medium-density, or high-density.